 top of page

-Mio Okido (born in 1986, Japan) is interested in miscommunication and conflicts between people, especially those caused by difference in social class, race, ideology, nationality or cultural identity.
-She uses a variety of media and techniques, including two-dimensional works, installations, and action pieces, to produce art works questioning these themes to society.
+Mio Okido (born in 1986, Japan) is interested in miscommunication and conflicts between people, especially those caused by difference in social class, ideology, nationality, cultural and political identity.
+She uses a variety of media and techniques, including two-dimensional art, installation art, action pieces and art projects, to produce works questioning these themes.

-Currently her focus is on the role tragedies of political conflicts and wars play in damaged communities and a potential for them to create hostility and new problems.
-What kinds of narratives originate from these histories and how are they used to support their ideology and to reinforce their hostility.
+Currently her focus is on the role of tragedies caused by political conflicts and wars which play in damaged communities and a potential that they could create new problems: What kinds of narratives originate from them, how they support the ideology of people and would reinforce their hostility.

-She has recently completed works and projects on the history of the Japanese Empire as non-white regional imperialist and colonialist, the current assessment of that history by Japan and other Asian countries, Asian Germans’ understanding of modern Asian history and their cultural identity, and fragmentation of German national identity due to the division of the country.
+She has recently completed works and projects on the history of the Japanese Empire as non-white imperialist and colonialist in Asia, the current assessment of it by Japan and other Asian countries, Asian Germans’ understanding of modern Asian history and their cultural identity, and fragmentation of German national identity due to the division of the country.

 Study